harrywang/mini-ml/README.md

 Python 3 required, see my tutorial to setup Python 3: https://bit.ly/2uX6wAX

-Clone the repo, go to the repo folder, setup the virtual environment, and install the required packages:
+Clone the repo, go to the repo folder in Terminal, setup the virtual environment and install the required packages as follows:

 ```shell
 $ python3 -m venv venv